+count toward the minor.

+1 loquilou oo dioco.

 SO 204 Deviance 3

 CLS 101 Introduction to Criminology 3

 CLS 215 Juvenile Justice 3

+CLS 227 Criminal Law and Process 3

-CLS 265 Ethical Decisions and Dilemmas in Criminal Justice 3
+CLS 404 Ethical Decisions and Dilemmas in Criminal Justice 3

-One of the foll owing: CLS 320, CLS 330, CLS 340,
+One of the follow owing: CLS 230 or any 300 or 400 level CLS course 3

-CLS 345, or CLS 405 3

-PS 227 Criminal Law and Process 3

-Landan and a landar confi the contact and a second and a second and a second as a second

-Internships with various social service/criminal justice agencies are available for qualified students.
+Internships wit th various social service/criminal justice agencies are available for qualifi ed students.